openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.experimental.constrained.powi``' intrinsic returns the first operand raised to the (positive or negative) power specified by the second operand.
+The '``llvm.experimental.constrained.powi``' intrinsic returns the first argument raised to the (positive or negative) power specified by the second argument.
 The order of evaluation of multiplications is not defined.
 When a vector of floating-point type is used, the second argument remains a scalar integer value.